-In comparing the balance sheet of March 31, 2012 to that of December 31, 2011, the liquidity of the Bank has increased by approximately \$33.6 million and remains strong with additional funds being moved from cash to short-term Bank deposits, Federal Funds sold and to a higher yielding security portfolio.
-The Bank has taken advantage of the Federal Reserve paying interest on its checking account and placed \$17.5 million in the investment portfolio.
+In comparing the balance sheet of June 30, 2012 to that of December 31, 2011, the liquidity of the Bank has increased by approximately \$28.2 million and remains strong with additional funds being moved from cash to short-term Bank deposits, Federal Funds sold and to a higher yielding security portfolio.
+The Bank has taken advantage of the Federal Reserve paying interest on its operational account and placed \$29.6 million in the investment portfolio.
 The Bank may use these excess funds to fund new loan growth.
-During the first quarter 2012, net loans have decreased just over \$13 million.
+During the first half 2012, net loans have decreased just under \$7.8 million, which is lower than first quarter's \$13 million decrease, signaling a slight improvement for the second quarter.

-Overall, cash and cash equivalents increased almost \$16.1 million and securities increased \$17.5 million over yearend 2011.
-The Company's increased liquidity came from a decrease of \$13 million in the Bank's loan portfolio due to regular payments, pay downs on line usage, payoffs and charge offs.
-The Company has an unsecured borrowing capacity of \$45 million through correspondent banks and over \$162.2 million of unpledged securities which may be sold or used as collateral.
+Overall, cash and cash equivalents decreased almost \$1.5 million and securities increased \$29.6 million over yearend 2011.
+The Company's increased liquidity came from an increase in the deposit portfolio and lack of any significant loan growth.
+The Company has an unsecured borrowing capacity of \$45 million through correspondent banks and over \$168.4 million of unpledged securities which may be sold or used as collateral.
 The strength of the security portfolio is shown in the tables to follow.
 With the exception of stock, all of the Bank's security portfolio is categorized as available for sale and as such is recorded at market value.
 The charts that follow do not include stock.